prometheusresearch/baseline-codebase/src/rex.instrument/test/test_ctl.rst

     Usage: rex instrument-validate <definition>
     <BLANKLINE>
-    The instrument-validate task will validate the structure and content of the Common Instrument Definition in a JSON (or YAML) file and report back if any errors are found.
+    The instrument-validate task will validate the structure and content of the Common Instrument Definition in a file and report back if any errors are found.
     <BLANKLINE>
-    The only argument to this task is the filename to validate.
+    The definition is the path to the file containing the Common Instrument Definition to validate.
     <BLANKLINE>